-- High-quality teaching, such as staff professional development - Targeted academic support, such as tutoring - Wider strategies to address non-academic barriers to success in schools, such as attendance, behaviour, and social and emotional support
+- High-quality teaching, particularly in English and maths, e.g. through CPD, recruitment and retention. - Targeted academic support, such as tutoring - Wider strategies to address non-academic barriers to success in schools, such as attendance, behaviour, and social and emotional support